-This year, of course, we’re treating family holidays a little differently.
-As Kiwis, we love to get out and explore, but with international destinations off most people’s lists, it’s a real opportunity to explore our own backyards.
-For some, there is a feeling of responsibility to support our local tourism operators, accommodation providers and local restaurants and cafes.
-For others, affording the traditional family getaway, this year in particular, can feel a little overwhelming.
+Kiwis love to get out and explore, but Christmas is often an expensive time of year.
+That’s why the summer holidays can be a great opportunity to explore our own backyards.
+The bonus is that you can support local tourism operators, accommodation providers and local restaurants and cafes.
+For some, affording the traditional family getaway at this time of year can feel a little overwhelming.

-We wanted to provide you with some great holiday ideas to consider, and some options for financing a holiday you no doubt deserve this year, more than any other!
+We want to provide you with some great local holiday ideas, and some options for financing a holiday you deserve.
+Everyone deserves an end of year break!

 What types of family holidays can you take this summer?